 The Associate's Degree program in Respiratory Care prepares the student to assume responsible positions as part of the Health Care team.
-The graduate will be eligible to sit for the National Entry Examination, administered by the National Board for Respiratory Care (N.B.R.C.).
+The graduate will be eligible to sit for the National Registry Examination, administered by the National Board for Respiratory Care (N.B.R.C.).
 Respiratory Care students participate in various classroom, laboratory and clinical experiences.
 The laboratory provides students the opportunity for hands-on experience in preparation for clinical practicum.
 The classroom courses give the student the foundational knowledge in Respiratory Care.
-The Respiratory Care program is accredited by the Committee on Accreditation for Respiratory Care (COARC) in cooperation with the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and Council for Higher Education
+The Respiratory Care program is accredited by the Committee on Accreditation for Respiratory Care (COARC) in cooperation wit the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and Council for Higher Education Accreditation (CHEA).

-Accreditation (CHEA).
 College credit may be granted through Tech Prep articulation agreements between RACC and approved secondary schools.
-Please refer to Selective Admissions Procedures.

-Upon successful completion of the Associate's Degree program in Respiratory Care, the graduate should be able to:
+Upon successful completion of this program, the student should be able to: